 Yosemite National Park is best known for its waterfalls, towering granite monoliths, deep valleys and ancient giant sequoias.
-Last year, more than 4.3 million people visited this California park.
+In 2020, more than 2 million people visited this California park.
 For those looking to beat the summer crowds at Yosemite, head to Devils Postpile National Monument.
-Located about 90 minutes from Yosemite (or about 3 hours from the valley floor), Devils Postpile is home to the 101-foot high Rainbow Falls, pristine mountain scenery and the Devils Postpile formation -- a rare geologic sight of columnar basalt.
+Located about 90 minutes from Yosemite (or about 3 hours from the valley floor), Devils Postpile is home to the 101-foot high Rainbow Falls, pristine mountain scenery and the Devils Postpile formation — a rare geologic sight of columnar basalt.
 Whether you like hiking, fishing, biking or horseback riding, there is something for you at Devils Postpile.

 Grand Canyon National Park is an iconic national landscape known for its immense size and uniquely colored rock formations.
 For another geologic wonder that will rock your world, visit Black Canyon of the Gunnison National Park.
 Some of the steepest cliffs and oldest rocks in the world create a narrow canyon that tests even the most expert hikers and climbers.
 But don’t worry if you’re not an expert.
 Short hikes and scenic drives allow for wonderful sightseeing, the Gunnison River offers incredible fishing, and dark night skies provide bright and beautiful stargazing.
 This vertical wilderness is a must-see destination!

 Death Valley National Park is a land of extremes and has earned the record of being the hottest, driest and lowest national park.
-While best known for its sand dunes and ragged mountains, it’s a hidden oasis full of fish, wildlife and snow covered peaks.
-If you’re looking for another sandy sight, take a trip to Great Sand Dunes National Park and Preserve in Colorado.
-This park boasts the tallest sand dunes in North America, a geologic wonder that scientists are still studying.
-But sand isn’t the only thing you’ll get to see here -- the park includes a diverse landscape, surrounded by mountains, wetlands, forests and tundra.
-Visitors can sand sled, swim and sightsee all in one trip!
-If you’re looking for a place where activities and adventures are endless, Great Sand Dunes is the park for you.
+While best known for its sand dunes and ragged mountains, it’s a hidden oasis full of fish, wildlife and snow-covered peaks.
+If you’re looking for another sandy sight, take a trip to Mojave National Preserve in California.
+This 1.6-million-acre park preserves a large portion of the Mojave Desert, and also portions of the Sonoran and Great Basin deserts.
+The park’s Kelso Dunes are among the largest sand dunes in the country.
+But sand isn’t the only thing you’ll get to see here — the park includes a diverse landscape of 30 identifiable plant and animal habitats.
+Visitors can backpack or bike and horseback ride or hike all in one trip!
+This park also has opportunities for exploring unpaved roads with your 4WD and for hunting.
+If you’re looking for a place where activities and adventures are endless, Mojave National Preserve is the park for you.

 Unique geologic features like hoodoos and colorful layers of rock are what Bryce Canyon National Park is best known for, but a few hours away is another Utah park known for its geologic masterpieces and red rock landscape.
-Canyonlands National Park preserves canyons, mesas, spires, fins, arches and deep river gorges.
-In addition to exploring the landscape, visitors can float the Colorado and Green rivers, horseback ride on trails and stargaze in dark and unpolluted night skies.
-Backpacking and hiking at Canyonlands provide for unparalleled views, but make sure to remain hydrated when venturing out in the Utah heat!
-Visit Canyonlands for an unforgettable experience.
+Cedar Breaks National Monument preserves hoodoos, fins, arches and an alpine pond.
+In addition to exploring the landscape, visitors can camp, enjoy ranger programs and stargaze in dark and unpolluted night skies.
+Hiking at Cedar Breaks provides for unparalleled views, but make sure to remain hydrated when venturing out in the Utah heat!
+Visit Cedar Breaks for an unforgettable experience.